MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/query-interleaving.md

 While no processing operations are being performed, ReservedComputeForProcessing has no effect.
 For example, with a value of 80, ReservedComputeForFastQueries on a server with 20 cores reserves 16 cores for fast queries.
 With a value of 75, ReservedComputeForProcessing will then reserve 12 of the 16 cores for refresh operations, leaving 4 for fast queries while processing operations are running and consuming CPU.
 As described in the **Decayed queries** section below, the remaining 4 cores (not reserved for fast queries or processing operations) will still be used for fast queries and processing if idle.

-These additional properties are located under the 'ResourceGovernance' properties node.
-In SQL Server Management Studio, the following example XMLA snippet sets the DecayIntervalCPUTime property to a alue lower than default:
+These additional properties are located under the **ResourceGovernance** properties node.
+In SQL Server Management Studio, the following example XMLA snippet sets the DecayIntervalCPUTime property to a value lower than default:

 ```xmla
 <Alter AllowCreate="true" ObjectExpansion="ObjectProperties" xmlns="http://schemas.microsoft.com/analysisservices/2003/engine">